marcialpuchi/alma-demo/README.md

 bun dev
 ```

+Authentication

+For authentication I decided to use Kindle, you will need to create an account and get the secret key.

+create a .env.local file and replace the necessary keys.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.